lukechn99/github-quickstart/4061/networking.md

 struct hostent* gethostbyname(const char *name);  // name is the URL
 ```
 Client creates just one socket.
 No bind is needed because the OS will use the client's IP and finds a free port.
 After setting up the socket, the client can connect to the server and communicate with reads and writes.
+See an example of a [server](https://github.com/lukechn99/github-quickstart/blob/master/4061/tcp_server.c) and a [client](https://github.com/lukechn99/github-quickstart/blob/master/4061/tcp_client.c).
+The server and client should be run over two different machines (hint: CSE labs is good for this)